 In August 2017, I earned a dual Ph.D. in Sociology and Demography from The Pennsylvania State University (PSU).
 While attending PSU, I was a Eunice Kennedy Shriver National Institute of Child Health and Development Predoctoral Family Demography Trainee.

 I specialize in Demography, Family, Aging, Work, and Gender and my research addresses whether and how social norms influence particular attitudes, behaviors, and outcomes related to the family.
-My articles have been published in The Journal of Marriage and Family, The Journal of Aging & Social Policy, Gender & Society, Socius, and Social Science Research.
+My articles have been published in Population Studies, The Journal of Marriage and Family, The Journal of Aging & Social Policy, Gender & Society, Socius, and Social Science Research.